 Every successful business owner knows that providing a great product or service is only half the battle — building a great relationship with the customers is what really takes you over the edge.

-For Conrad Gunther, Dime’s Executive Vice President of Business Banking, adding that personal touch to each relationship is one of the things that sets Dime above the competition.
+For Conrad Gunther, Dime’s Executive Vice President – Chief Lending Officer, adding that personal touch to each relationship is one of the things that sets Dime above the competition.
 He’s reminded of it daily when his screensaver pops up, proclaiming that Dime focuses on “Building relationships one customer at a time.”
 So how does Dime build those relationships?
 By keeping a few simple things in mind.

 More Than A Handshake

 When a business comes to Dime looking for a loan, Dime immediately sends one of their business bankers out to meet the prospective customer at their business.
 “We spend time touring the business, sitting down and talking about the business, learning how the business works,” Gunther explains.

 For Dime, “It’s about getting to know your customer.
 Not just from the regulatory required aspect, but knowing who your customer is, what they do, and how they do their business.
 We tend to work with a lot of individually-owned businesses, not big, public companies.
 We’re working with a business that’s essentially owned by a family, and that business provides for their family’s needs.”
 It’s important for Dime to take the time to build the connection.

 Business owners “are very proud to tell you what they do and how they do it and how they’ve been successful.
 We like to take the time to have that conversation so that we understand the business and how it works so we can be better provide them with the financial advice they actually need,” Gunther added.

 At Dime, the business banking relationship doesn’t end with a handshake.
 Each member of the business banking team builds trust and understanding with each customer so that every business can get the best possible solutions.
 It’s about the long-term relationship more than anything else.

 Your Very Own Local Banker